-- When surgery is not possible or incomplete, systemic anticancer treatments, known as chemotherapy, are often given to shrink the tumor - Radiation is another type of treatment, but is used less often due to concerns about the long-term effects in growing children
+When surgery is not possible or incomplete, systemic anticancer treatments, known as chemotherapy, are often given to shrink the tumor

+Radiation is another type of treatment, but is used less often due to concerns about the impact on the brain in growing children

-"Targeted therapies" are a newer type of systemic treatment.^{2,3} Many target a key cancer pathway called the MAPK pathway and block proteins responsible for tumors, such as MEK3 and RAF pLGG is considered a chronic disease, so multiple courses of treatment are often needed over time to prevent tumors from growing6
+"Targeted therapies" are a newer type of systemic treatment which may be taken as a pill or a liquid.
+Many target a key cancer pathway called the MAPK pathway and block proteins responsible for tumors, such as MEK and RAF pLGG is considered a chronic disease, so often multiple courses of therapies are needed over time to prevent tumors from growing.

-Targeted therapies are sometimes combined ("combination therapy") as they can block, or inhibit, specific proteins in the MAPK pathway3
+Targeted therapies are sometimes combined ("combination therapy") as they can block, or inhibit, specific proteins in the MAPK pathway

-Some targeted therapies ("MAPK inhibitors") target proteins that come from BRAF mutations only; others may target proteins that come from BRAF fusions^{4,5} and mutations3
+Some targeted therapies ("MAPK inhibitors") target proteins that come from BRAF mutations only, others may target proteins that come from BRAF fusions and mutations